Coherent mechanical noise cancellation and cooperativity competition in optomechanical arrays: Supplemental

-\end{widetext} which is fully solved and a function of only input noise operators $\big( \hat{\xi}_1, \hat{\xi}_2, \hat{a}^{\rm in} , \hat{a}^{\rm in, \dag} \big)$.
-Equation~\eqref{eqx1} recognizes three noise sources for the first MR: the noise from its own thermal bath, the optomechanical back-action noise from the cavity field, and the thermal noise from the second MR transduced through the cavity field.
+which is fully solved and a function of only input noise operators $\big( \hat{\xi}_1, \hat{\xi}_2, \hat{a}^{\rm in} , \hat{a}^{\rm in, \dag} \big)$. \eqref{eqx1s} recognizes three noise sources for the first mechanical resonator: the noise from its own thermal bath, the optomechanical back-action noise from the cavity field, and the thermal noise from the second mechanical resonator transduced through the cavity field.
 We have defined the effective susceptibility